magomimmo/modern-cljs/doc/tutorial-10.md

 in the main source directory (border).

-To convert those use cases in assertions we need some helper vars and functions to dinamically predispose the expected results of the `exclude-file-names` calls to be compared with the actual values calculate by `exclude-file-names`.
+To convert those use cases in assertions we need some helper vars and functions to dinamically calculate the expected results for each call execution of `exclude-file-names`.

 Here is the interested code snippet.